What Is An Application To Court In BC?

 Think about the difference between facts and opinions.
 If you can put the words “I think” before your statement, it’s probably an opinion.
 Therefore, it should not be included in your material attached.
 The judge or master needs a reason to make the order that you are seeking.
 Therefore, be concise and keep your documents short.
 There is only a limited amount of time for hearing your case.

-In the lobby of the courthouse there will be paper on the wall.
+In the lobby of the courthouse, there will be a paper on the wall.
 It will tell you which court on your application is to be heard.
-In chambers hearings start at 9:45am.
+In chambers, hearings start at 10 am.
 Therefore, you should arrive early so you can find the courtroom.
-When you get to the court room inform the court clerk that you are there.
+When you get to the courtroom inform the court clerk that you are there.

 BC Court Applications- Supreme Court Hearings